skip to content

 01:34:41 - Dev Agrawal

 Yeah.
-I mean, even then it.
-It wouldn't handle like most of the like.
-There's only so much that Claude and GPT can do when there's also like text and video or like image, video, audio generation involved.
+I mean, even then it wouldn't handle most of it.
+There's only so much that Claude and GPT can do when there's also text, video, image, and audio generation involved.

 01:34:57 - Anthony Campolo